Jump back to chapter selection.

 ψ(1,,N)=1,,Nψ.

-This means that bosonic wave functions are completely symmetric under exchange of particles, while Fermionic wave functions are completely antisymmetric.
+This means that bosonic wave functions are completely symmetric under exchange of particles, while fermionic wave functions are completely antisymmetric.
 Note that this property is valid also for composite particles.
-Any particle composed of an even number of particles would be a Boson, e.g. 4He which contains 2 protons +2 neutrons +2 electrons =6 Fermions, as exchange two such particles leaves the sign of wave function unchanged.
-In the same way a particle with an odd number of Fermions is a Fermions, e.g. 3He with 2 protons +1 neutron +2 electrons =5 Fermions.
-Note that the antisymmetric wave functions prevents two Fermions from having the same quantum numbers.
-If ( ri,si ) and (rj,sj) are identical, then we find
+Any particle composed of an even number of constituent fermions would be a boson; for instance, 4He (2 protons + 2 neutrons + 2 electrons = 6 fermions).
+Exchanging two such composite particles leaves the sign of the wave function unchanged.
+In the same way a particle with an odd number of constituent fermions is a fermion; for instance, 3He (2 protons + 1 neutron + 2 electrons = 5 fermions).
+Note that the antisymmetric wave functions prevent two fermions from having the same quantum numbers.
+If (ri,si) and (rj,sj) are identical, then we find

 ψ(1,,i,,i,,N)=ψ(1,,i,,i,,N)=0